Signed in as:

 On Monday October 28th, two large yellow vehicles (pictured) were seen knocking down greenhouses at the back of the property.

 Public documents show that a demolition permit had been requested on October 8th and a website revealed that the permit was granted by City of Woodinville on October 15th.
-The City Council had discussed a pending submission to the King County Landmarks Commission at their September 17th meeting (key clip: https://youtu.be/vkPV0CmTrNo ) yet the city approved the permit in record time between council meetings.
+The City Council discussed a month earlier the pending submission to the King County Landmarks Commission.
+See this discussion during the September 17th meeting (key clip: https://youtu.be/vkPV0CmTrNo ).
+Yet the city approved the permit in record time between council meetings, knowing an application would temporarily pause any demolition.

 The applications for landmark status was the work of a former Molbak’s employee, Tyler Freeman.
 He described seeking to preserve a much loved part of the region’s history on the related website: https://www.molbakslandmark.com